Preventive Maintenance in the Tyre Industry: Equipment, Schedules & CMMS

 Tyre plants operate in one of the most demanding production environments in manufacturing.
 Equipment runs continuously under extreme heat, pressure, and mechanical stress.
 Curing presses cycle at temperatures above 170°C. Internal mixers process highly abrasive rubber compounds that tear through seals and blades.
 Calender rolls handle materials at precise tension settings that drift the moment a bearing wears beyond tolerance.

-In this environment, breakdown maintenance isn't just expensive — it's dangerous.
-When a hydraulic press fails under load, or a calender nip roll jams unexpectedly, technicians face real safety risks.
-The OSHA lockout/tagout standard (29 CFR 1910.147) exists specifically because of these risks, requiring strict energy isolation procedures any time maintenance is performed on energised equipment.
+In this environment, breakdown maintenance isn’t just expensive — it’s dangerous.
+The OSHA lockout/tagout standard (29 CFR 1910.147) requires strict energy isolation procedures any time maintenance is performed on energised equipment.

-Beyond safety, the financial case for preventive maintenance in tyre manufacturing is overwhelming.
-Consider these figures:
+Beyond safety, the financial case for preventive maintenance in tyre manufacturing is overwhelming:

-• Reactive maintenance costs 3–5× more than planned maintenance for the same repair — because breakdown repairs require overtime labour, emergency spare part sourcing, and expedited shipping.
+• Reactive maintenance costs 3–5× more than planned maintenance for the same repair.

-• Unplanned downtime affects OEE directly — every unplanned stoppage reduces Availability, one of the three OEE components, and cascades into quality and performance losses as well.
+• Unplanned downtime affects OEE directly — every unplanned stoppage reduces Availability.

-• Customer penalties are real — OEM tyre supply contracts typically include delivery SLA penalties.
-A production stoppage that delays a shipment to an automotive manufacturer can trigger contractual penalty clauses.
+• Customer penalties are real — OEM tyre supply contracts include delivery SLA penalties.

 Preventive maintenance breaks this cycle by replacing random, unpredictable failures with planned, controllable maintenance events that happen on your schedule — not the equipment’s.